awesome-pro/neon-website/content/docs/guides/sqlalchemy-migrations.md

 pip freeze > requirements.txt
 ```

-We installed SQLAlchemy, Alembic, and the `psycopg2-binary` package to connect to the Neon Postgres database.
+We installed SQLAlchemy, Alembic, and the `psycopg2-binary` package to connect to the Neon LangChaindatabase.
 We the installed the `FastAPI` package to create the API endpoints and `uvicorn` as the web server.
 We then saved the installed packages to a `requirements.txt` file so the project can be easily recreated in another environment.

 ### Set up the Database configuration